JSystemsTech/AppFlow/docs.md

                   <code>   &lt;/div&gt;</code>
                </pre>

-               <h2 class="fs-xl">Auto Size Text</h2>
+               <h2 class="fs-auto-h6">Auto Size Text</h2>
-                  <p class="fs-md text-color-light">If you need to adjust the size of text based on the screen size AppFlow provides a styling option that will help you with that.
+                  <p class="fs-auto-md text-color-light">If you need to adjust the size of text based on the screen size AppFlow provides a styling option that will help you with that.
 Add any one of the following classes will automatically scale the text with the screen size <i>(Shown in order from smallest to largest)</i>:</p>

                      <ul>
                         <li><strong>Extra Small Text </strong>: add "fs-auto-xs" </li>